LPSDataDriven/dataflow-setup/README.md

 uv pip install -e ".[dev]"
 ```

-7. Set up environment variables for Snowflake authentication.
-Create a `.env` file in the root of the repository and add all the variables.
+7. Set up environment variables.
+Create a `.env` file in the root of the repository following the .env.example, and add all the variables.
 Then create an `.envrc` file with the following content:
 ```bash
 # direnv configuration
 dotenv